ietf-scitt/draft-birkholz-cose-cometre-ccf-profile/draft-birkholz-cose-receipts-ccf-profile.md

 # Description of the CCF Ledger Verifiable Data Structure

-This documents extends the verifiable data structure registry of {{-COMTRE}} with the following value:
+This documents extends the verifiable data structure registry of {{-cose-receipts}} with the following value:

 | Name | Value | Description | Reference
 |---